univention/keycloak-extensions/README.md

 ## Deployments

 This project offers a pipeline for deploying to a Hetzner VM.

-The pipeline consists of the `infrastructure` stage, and the `installation` stage.
-The first stage, in which the setup of the infrastructure takes place sets up a Hetzner VM.
+The first stage (`infrastructure`) in which the setup of the infrastructure takes place sets up a Hetzner VM.
 This stage also creates an *AWS Route53* DNS record pointing to the server IP via a DNS A record.

+The second stage (`provision`), runs an Ansible playbook which joins the newly created server to the designated domain.

 ### Triggered Automated Deployments
 Automated deployments to the `staging` and `production` environments are